crawlingChaos/colossal/README.md

 NO!
 It is meant to be similar to the original Fortran, which uses a mess of goto statements (something Rust doesn't have).
 Look upon it and be content that we don't have to write code like this anymore!

 ## How accurate is the game play to the original?
 It is as accurate as I could make it.
 I have been unable to get the original to compile, so some behavior is conjecture on my part.
-Namely, input parsing seems to have trouble if the first word is less than four characters, e.g. "EAT FOOD" doesn't work, but "EAT  FOOD" does.
+Namely, input parsing seems to have trouble if the first word is less than four characters, e.g. "EAT FOOD" with one space doesn't work, but with two spaces it does.
 I do not know if this is a bug in my code, or the original.
 Help in compiling the original would be appreciated.